bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 time, we guarantee backward compatibility.
 In any cases, please read the [release notes](release-notes.md) to check if some changes have been introduced.

-In addition, if your application connect to the Bonita Engine using the HTTP access mode, see the [bonita-client library](configure-client-of-bonita-bpm-engine) documentation page.
+In addition, if your application connects to the Bonita Engine using the HTTP access mode, see the [bonita-client library](configure-client-of-bonita-bpm-engine) documentation page.